-The Trinidadian passport currently ranks on the 30th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 150 countries.
+The Trinidadian passport is currently ranked 30th place on the Guide Passport Index.
+It provides visa-free access to 149 countries.
 This grants it an overall higher mobility score and makes it a desirable passport.
 Trinidadian passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, Israel and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
-Trinidadian passport holders do however require a visa to enter about 76 destinations.
+Trinidadian passport holders do however require a visa to enter about 80 destinations.
 Some countries where a visa is required are Taiwan, the United States and Australia.

 The Republic of Trinidad and Tobago is a former British colony consisting of 5 municipalities.
 The most important municipalities are Chaguanas, San Fernando and Port of Spain.
 The island nation is situated in the Caribbean just off the coast of Venezuela.
 The country has a surface area of 5,131 square kilometers.
 Its terrain is defined mostly by plains with some low mountains and hills.
 Its climate is tropical with a single rainy season from June to December.